axarekma/WMC_2017_CUP/README.md

 There are, however, some interesting deviations, such as Dan Trulsson, rising from number 21 to the top ten, and Marek Smejkal, as a dark horse on rank 3!
 And where has Eva Molnarova disappeared?
 All the way down to rank 9.
 This has much to do because the predicted result of match play is fundamentally different than stroke play - the difference of lane averages vs. lane victories.

 ## Lane averages
 As the scores are determined by lane victories only, there is a distinct difference in how lane results affect the predicted outcome in contrast to the stroke play.
-An easy way to illustrate this is to think what happens if the result of two players are [2,2,2,2] and [1,1,1,5] respectively.
+An easy way to illustrate this is to think what happens to two players with lane scores [2,2,2,2] and [1,1,1,5] respectively.
 Even if the average of both players are the same, player 2 will win 75% of the time in a match play setting.
 That is, in general, for players with the same average, the one with more variation has an advantage.

-That is, as the match play is played counting lane wins, not averages, players with the same average score are not equally likely in the match play system.

-So as an example, let us check two of the big movers in the cup system.
+That is, as the match play is played counting lane wins, not averages, players with the same average score are not equally likely in the match play system .So as an example, let us check two of the big movers in the cup system.
 Dan Trulsson and Walter Erlbruch.

-I calculated the average lane score using both the mean result and random sampling to determine the lane result.
-This score shows the average result for the player over several matches.
-This was obtained against all other players in the cup finals ( with *n = 1000* for the random sampling).
+For this I calculated the average lane score using both the mean result and random sampling to determine the lane result.
+From each match we can get an average points scored for each lane.
+This was obtained against all other players in the cup finals ( with *n = 10000* for the random sampling).
 On the top I also show the match outcome calculated from these average results.

 ![png](FIG/lanes_all_dan_trulsson.png)
 ![png](FIG/lanes_cup_dan_trulsson.png)

-From Dans result we see, that even if he was in the bottom half of the bracket he is clearly favoured against the field both using the mean and the random sampling.
-This has to do with the relative variance of the scores.
+From Dans result we see, that even if he was in the bottom half of the bracket he is clearly favoured against the field both using the mean (higher variance in lanes) and the random sampling (higher variance in the single scores).

 Furthermore, the example described in the beginning even gets exactly reproduced, as the result for gentleman (F13) flips from a severe underdog, to a slight favorite with his [1,1,5,1] score.